From Slow Bidirectional to Fast Autoregressive Video Diffusion Models: Methods

 \section{Methods}

-Our approach builds upon an autoregressive diffusion transformer that enables causal generation~(Sec.~\ref{sec:autoregressive_arch}).
+Our approach introduces an autoregressive diffusion transformer that enables sequential video generation~(Sec.~\ref{sec:autoregressive_arch}).
 We show our training procedure in Fig.~\ref{fig:method}, which uses asymmetric distillation~(Sec.~\ref{sec:teacher}) and ODE initialization~(Sec.~\ref{sec:student_init}) to achieve high generation quality and stable convergence.
 We achieve efficient streaming inference through KV caching mechanisms~(Sec.~\ref{sec:kv_cache}).